top of page

 Junshi Yang Photography

-Ms. Gagnon earned her Bachelor of Arts in Music Performance and her Masters of Music at The International Center for Music at Park University, studying with Ben Sayevich.
-In 2023, she earned her Artist Diploma studying with Mauricio Fuks at the Jacobs School of Music; she will continue her studies at the Yale School of Music under the guidance of Augustin Hadelich.
+Gagnon earned her Bachelor of Arts in Music Performance and her Masters of Music at The International Center for Music at Park University, studying with Ben Sayevich.
+In 2023, she earned her Artist Diploma studying with Mauricio Fuks at the Jacobs School of Music; she is currently continuing her studies at the Yale School of Music under the guidance of Augustin Hadelich.

 Being told she was too young to play flute, Ms. Gagnon instead picked up the violin at the age of three and never looked back.
 She and her brothers spent many hours of their childhood arguing and performing in a family string quartet.
 When not drinking coffee, she can be found exploring the nearest forest trail.